Kenya: Association of Private Land Rhino Sanctuaries

 The number of black rhinos in Kenya plummeted from about 20,000 in 1970 to fewer than 280 individuals in the 1980s because of indiscriminate poaching.
 The remaining populations of rhinos were at risk of survival because they were too few and spread out to breed successfully.
 Therefore, in the early 1990s, the government of Kenya adopted a principle of strict protection of rhinos in order to safeguard the few survivors.
 Several approaches were employed that included collaboration with the Kenya Wildlife Service (KWS) and the private sector to establish intensively protected and heavily guarded rhino sanctuaries on privately owned land.
 The Association of Private Land Rhino Sanctuaries (APLRS) was formed in 1988 as a result, mandated by KWS to represent the interest of the private sector involved in the conservation of rhinos on private land.

-Currently, the APLRS has eight member sanctuaries, namely:
+Currently, the APLRS has seven member sanctuaries, namely:

 - Ol Pejeta Conservancy